dolphin-technologies/MOVE-sample-React/README.md

 #### Authorization

-1. In order to integrate the application with SDK, you need to register on the [MOVE SDK Dashboard](https://dashboard.movesdk.com/) website.
+1. In order to integrate the application with the SDK, you need to register on the [MOVE SDK Dashboard](https://dashboard.movesdk.com/) website.
 2. Create a new project.
 3. Go to _Configuration_ -> _MANAGE API KEYS_ and create a new **_Write Only_** API key and copy it.
 4. Go back to sample app and paste your API key in **app.json** `expo.extra.token`.
 5. Create a new sample app build.
-6. Thats' it!
-You're ready to go!
+6. That's it, you're ready to go!

 The sample app is using your API key to register new user and fetch a [MoveSdkAuth](https://docs.movesdk.com/move-platform/sdk/models/moveauth#react-native) from the MOVE Server.
 That data is necessary to setup MOVE SDK.
 If the provided MoveSdkAuth was invalid, the SDK will not initialize and will provide list of errors/warnings via `MoveSdk.getErrors()`/`MoveSdk.getWarnings()` or via listeners.